-This research needs to be carried out so that it can be known whether during the covid-19 pandemic there was a problem or a success that could affect biology learning so that the effectiveness of the application of online learning in the Biology Education Study Program, FKIP Unsri.
+This research needs to be carried out so that it can be known whether during the covidg9 pandemic there was a problem or a success that could affect biology learning so that the effectiveness of the application of online learning in the Biology Education Study Program, FKIP Unsri.
 This research is only limited to observing the effectiveness of the aspects of support, facilities and infrastructure, stakeholders, learning process and student achievement index using the questionnaire that were made.

 This research will be carried out in the Biology Education Program, Faculty of Teacher Training and Education, Sriwijaya University.
 The population in this study were lecturers and students of the Biology Education Program, FKIP Unsri.
 The sampling technique in this study used a random sampling technique.
 To determine the number of samples to be used, the researcher used the Slovin formula.
-From a population of 17 lecturers and 216 students, the sample was 16 lecturers and 140 students at Biology Education Program in a state university in Palembang, Indonesia.
-16 lecturers consisted of teaching staff with average age of 35 until 61 and 5 until 20 years in teaching experience average.
+From a population of 17 lecturers and 216 students, the sample was 16 lecturers and 140 students at Biology Education Program in a state university in Palembang.
+Indonesia.
+16 lecturers consisted of teaching staff with average age of 35 until 61 and 5 until 20 years in teaching The effectiveness of online learning in the mathematics and splences department.
+In 167 learning biology experience average.
 140 students come from three academic class, with 72 students comes from 2018 class or fourth year students, 71 students from 2019 class or third year students, and 73 students from 2020 class or second year students.